susanyang17/doc/docs/tutorial/componentUI.md

 * **Ctrl + Up/Down/Left/Right**  | Move the Focus to the Edge

-# Load an xlsx File
+## Load an xlsx File
 When visiting a page with Keikai spreadsheet in your browser, it gives you a blank sheet.
-You probably like to load your existing Excel file or template for further editing.
-It can be easily done by a upload button of toolbar.
+If you wish to load your existing Excel file or template for further editing, it can be easily done by clicking the upload button in the toolbar.

 ## Upload
-The easiest way to import a file is to click the upload button on the toolbar to upload an xlsx file.
+The easiest way to import a file is to click the upload button in the toolbar to upload an xlsx file.
 Note that xlsx is the only format that Keikai accepts.

 ![]({{ site.baseurl }}/assets/images/tutorial/upload-book.png)